t0m-m/LYRA_Macropad_-Work-in-Progress-/README.md

    * Media / general desktop shortcuts

-* 1-inch OLED display for mode display and live status feedback
+* 1-inch OLED display for mode display and live status

-* Fully custom PCB (in development) replacing the Arduino Pro Micro

 Designed for QMK/VIA or custom firmware (in the making)